Interested in working in/with the Culpepper lab? Please read this before emailing Prof. Culpepper.

 Research - The Science and Practical Application of Machine and Instrument Design

 There comes a point in all hardware technology where the state-of-the-art can’t handle emerging applications.
 Forward motion requires creativity and invention to generate fundamentally new ideas.
-These ideas must be made practical and useful via a rigorous combination of basic machine design science with applied research and application.
-That is what we do.
+These ideas must be rapidly made practical and useful via a rigorous combination of advanced machine design science, applied engineering research, manufacturing practice and financial considerations, and application.
+That is what we enable.

 Education - Theory Meets Hands-on